BDoGG12/AthleisurceAPIApp/README.md

 # Athleisurce API App

-Welcome to the Backend Project Name repository!
-This project serves as the backend for an e-commerce web application built using Next.js on the frontend.
+Welcome to the AthleisurceAPIApp repository!
+This project serves as the backend for the Athleisurce e-commerce web application built using Next.js on the frontend.
 The backend is implemented in C# to create a Web API that communicates with MongoDB.

 ## Table of Contents